kapelner/bartMachine/README.md

 1. Make sure you have [git](http://git-scm.com/downloads "Download git for all operating systems") properly installed.

-2. Run `git clone git@github.com:kapelner/bartMachine.git` from your command line and navigate to the directory via `cd bartMachine`.
+2. Run `git clone https://github.com/kapelner/bartMachine.git` from your command line and navigate into the cloned project directory via `cd bartMachine`.

 3. Make sure you have a [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html "Install Java JDK 7 for all operating systems") installed properly.
 Then make sure the bin directory is an element in the PATH variable (on a windows machine it would look something like